 Lack of competition is one of the causes of the insufficiency of public enterprises.

-Delayed in decision making is one of the key problems.
+Delays in decision-making are one of the key problems.
 Lack of personal interest No one wanted to take responsibility for making decisions.

-The loss in public enterprises is a loss of public.
+The loss in public enterprises is a loss of the public.
 It is not a personal loss.

 It has been found that the government is always interfering in the petty decisions of public enterprise.